wp-plugins/youtube-channel/readme.txt

 If you does not see your latest video in your uplaods feed (which you can access at https://gdata.youtube.com/feeds/api/users/YOUR_YT_USERID/uploads by replacing YOUR_YT_USERID with your real youtube user ID), then YTC will not see it too.

 == Changelog ==
+= 2.4.0 (2014-09-20) =
+* Fix: false options set in shortcode had no effect to output box and default settings always used
+* Fix: enabled checkbox in global settings could not be unticked (disabled)
+* Add: fitVids for responsive videos
+* Add: option for additional YTC box class in widget and shortcode
+* Change: global settings page re-implemented with Redux Framework and requires Redux Framework Plugin
+* Change: rewrite plugin to be more OOP
+* Change: removed obsolete methods
+* Change: default box width changed from 220 to 306px
+* Change: YTC block and video pieces now floated left to enable horizontal stack

 = 2.2.3 (2014-09-14) =
 * Add: option to disable related videos (not supported by chromeless player)
 * Enhance: added support for YouTube `rel` parameter in Magnific PopUp IFRAME module